-Additionally, the wind speed was above (greater than) 3 m/s during 19 of the 28 attended measurements and therefore the noise limits did not apply for these periods according to the site's EPL.
-In total, noise limits did not apply for 20 of the 28 attended measurements due to either temperature inversion conditions or wind speeds exceeding the EPL criteria.
+The wind speed was above (greater than) 3 m/s during 23 of the 33 attended measurements and therefore the noise limits did not apply for these periods according to the site's EPL.
 Regardless of the wind speed, the site noise contribution was below (complied) with the relevant noise limits.
-The site was inaudible during 19 of the 28 measurements.
+The site was inaudible during 16 of the 33 measurements.